Army of Freshmen: Above The Atmosphere (2008–2009)

 The band's fourth album, Above the Atmosphere, was released in 2008 and the single "No One's Famous" again received airplay on UK Television.
 The band did their first ever headline tours of the United Kingdom in the spring and fall and again appeared at the Download Festival.
 They did a headline tour that summer in the United States.

-After years of touring independently and surviving primarily on merchandise sales, just as Army of Freshmen was set to sign to a major label, the global economic crisis hit.
-The label they were negotiating a deal with froze all signings for the remainder of the year and the A&R man who was negotiating the deal was laid off shortly thereafter.
+After years of touring independently and surviving primarily on merchandise sales, just as Army of Freshmen was set to sign to major label Universal Republic Records, the global economic crisis hit.
+The label froze all signings for the remainder of the year and the A&R man who was negotiating the deal was laid off shortly thereafter.
 In addition, a new indie label the band had just begun working with folded suddenly leaving the band responsible for debt the label incurred in the band's name.

 In May 2009, the band toured China for the first time where they played to the biggest crowds of their career appearing at the Midi Festival and Zebra Festival where they were the only artist from the US to perform.